 ABOUT ME

-Hi there!
-I am Jesse Santiano.
-I was doing a residency in General Surgery and Neurosurgery in the Philippine General Hospital when I was petitioned to immigrate to the U.S. in 1993.
-I continued my medical training in Internal Medicine at the State University of New York at Buffalo and then worked as a hospitalist but mostly did emergency medicine for 18 years.
+I began my medical career in the Philippines, doing a General Surgery and Neurosurgery residency at the Philippine General Hospital.
+In 1993, I was petitioned to immigrate to the United States, where I continued my training in Internal Medicine at the State University of New York at Buffalo.

-I invite you to follow this website and see my announcements from my FaceBook page.
+I invite you to follow this website and check out updates and announcements through my Facebook page.

 Don’t Get Sick!